 Less than a year after her 1st half, she ran her first full marathon.
 Turns out she was a month pregnant with baby #2, but didn’t find out out the week after.
 She successfully ran through the whole pregnancy this time, 20-25 miles per week, even an 8 miler the day before Avery was born.
 7 months later, she ran her 2nd full marathon and qualified for Boston!

 She decided to further her education in running by becoming certified as a running coach through both the RRCA and Jack Daniel's VDOT 02.
-She also is certified in sports nutrition, sport yoga and spinning.
-Currently continuing education credits in group fitness, speed/agility/quickness training and sports injury.
+She also is certified in sports nutrition, sport yoga, spinning, speed, agility & quickness training and sports injuries.
+Currently continuing education credits in triathlon coaching and group fitness.

 Kristen’s current stats include: